About Sara Binde

 Rob greatly influenced and expanded my knowledge about plant-based diets.
 I learned about the health, moral and environmental effects of veganism.
 Before we met I’d toyed with the idea of staying vegan after the 6-month mark.
 After, I was sure that’s what I wanted to do.

 When I first moved back into my parents’ house I ate whatever was vegan.
-I ate as much fruit and vegetables as I could.
-I didn’t have a focus though.
+I ate as much fruit and vegetables as I could but didn’t have a focus.
 I was trying to be healthier but didn’t quite understand what that meant yet.

 The miserable raw food lifestyle